 The climate in Greece is typical of the Mediterranean countries with mild and rainy winters, warm and dry summers, and lots of sunshine.
 There are regional variations.
 The winter is milder in the Aegean and Ionian Islands as compared with the northern and eastern mainland of Greece.
 The Greek islands may be more humid than mainland Greece.

-- The average high in Athens: 75 degrees Fahrenheit (24 degrees Celsius)
+- Average high: 75 degrees Fahrenheit (24 degrees Celsius)

-- The average low in Athens: 66 degrees Fahrenheit (19 degrees Celsius)
+- Average low: 66 degrees Fahrenheit (19 degrees Celsius)

 What to Pack